AlephAlpha/Nekomata/doc/Builtins.md

 Convert a non-deterministic object to the normal form.

 I haven't given a formal definition for the normal form.
-This function basically lifts all the non-determinism in lists and strings to the top level.
+This function basically lifts all the non-determinism in lists to the top level.

 ### `if` (`I`, `2 -> 1`)